 Fortunately, the brake on the rear of the right skate works well.
 I’ve skated on blades whose brake felt awkward and others that caused seriously unstable wobbles during stops.

-A Sturdy Frame that Stays Low for Stability
+Frame: Sturdy and Stays Low for Stability

-Sizing the Rollerblade Zetrablade Women’s Fitness Skates
+Sizing the Rollerblade Zetrablade Women’s Inline Skates

 What if your foot measurement sits between sizes?
 Let’s assume you measured your feet properly and the number you got was 26.5 cm.
 By the way, you should measure in centimeters rather than inches.